robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - **Purpose:** Show system interactions in the
 environment of operation

+???
+A level 0 DFD uses a single process to represent the whole system.
+As I said before, this is the most abstract DFD.
+It gives a very high level view of the entire system of interest.
+But what do we get from doing so?
+If we abstract away the system, we can focus on its interactions in the environment of operation, i.e. identify the external interactors.

+Let's look at an example with a system a learning management system, Canvas.

 ---
 class: middle
 ## DFD Level 0 Example
 ![Example of DFD Level 0](images/dfd0.svg)

+???
+Here Canvas is my system of interest that is being threat modeled.
+Now to focus on its interactions in the environment of operation, the entire system is modeled as a single process, and nothing else.
+No data stores are included in a level 0 diagram.
+Since the focus is on external interactions, we have now identify the major external interactors for this system and the primary data flows.
+This diagram gives a quick snapshot of potential attack surfaces for the system of interest.
+Remember, most threats comes through data!

 ---
 class: middle